Hi, I’m Rebecca Goettsche

 Somatic - Our bodily experience is a valuable tool in understanding emotional injuries, identifying boundaries, coping with anxiety, and healing trauma.
 Western culture tends to teach us to ignore or control our bodies.
 I'd love to support you in developing a responsive and informative relationship with yours.

 Sex-Positive - Sex is a part of our humanity, and the shaming that occurs in our culture is harmful and straight up terrible.
-Unfortunately, the history of psychotherapy has caused a lot of damage in this area to queer, trans, non-binary, and kinky folks.
+Unfortunately, the history of psychotherapy has caused a lot of damage in this area to queer, trans, non-binary, polyamorous, and kinky folks.
 I believe in creating more spaces where all aspects of one’s sexuality and desire can be expressed and explored within the context of curiosity, openness, consent, and satisfaction.

 erol-ahmed-80094.jpg